 In Buddhist tradition, dating back to the time of the Buddha, practitioners have undertaken periods of solitude and reflection as integral to their practice.
 At Dhanakosa we support this tradition by the upkeep and maintenance of two separate solitary retreat facilities.

-Covid-19 update: Our solitary retreat huts are now re-opened.
+Covid-19 update: Our solitary retreat huts are open.
 We have carried out a risk assessment and have put in place additional infection control and risk management measures.
-We will carry out a thorough deep clean of all surfaces between retreatants and maintain social distancing on arrival and departure.
-We will still help you carry your bags up, either by hand or on our quad bike, however we will keep a 2m distance from you.
-The registration information and emergency contact we will ask by phone or email in advance and you can make a donation or payment for your retreat by phone or online, instead of coming to the office.
+We carry out a thorough deep clean of all surfaces between retreatants and provide a zero contact arrival and departure.
+The registration information and emergency contact we ask by phone or email in advance and you can make a donation or payment for your retreat by phone or online, instead of coming to the office.

 We ask that if you start to develop suspected coronavirus symptoms during your solitary retreat that you return home straight away.
 And of course we request that if you suspect you have symptoms or have been in contact with anyone with symptoms that you do not come.
-If you can please avoid using public transport.
+We are only taking bookings from people who can come in their own vehicle, you cannot come if you need to use public transport.